-A project to restore part of the Erewash Canal that runs through the Sandiacre Lock Conservation Area looks set to get a £54,000 boost from Erewash Borough Council.
+A project to restore part of the Derby and Sandiacre Canal that runs through the Sandiacre Lock Conservation Area looks will get a £54,000 boost from Erewash Borough Council.

-A meeting of Council Executive next week is expected to give the green light for the funds to be given to the Derby and Sandiacre Canal Trust towards its major improvement work.
+A meeting of the Council Executive gave the green light for the funds to be given to the Derby and Sandiacre Canal Trust towards its major improvement work.

 The money was obtained by the council as part of the planning agreement for the development of 18 houses at Waterside Close in Sandiacre, with the condition that the £54,000 would go solely towards the Sandiacre Lock improvements close to the housing development.